HiIAmTzeKean/SC2001-Algorithm-Analysis/Lab_3/Example Class 3 - Knapsack.md

 ### Question 1: Recursive Definition of function
 - Therefore, the maximum value that can be obtained from 'n' items is the max of the following two values.
 	- Maximum value obtained by n-1 items and W weight (excluding nth item)
-	- Value of nth item plus maximum value obtained by n-1 items and W minus the weight of the nth item (including nth item)
+	- Value of nth item plus maximum value obtained by n items and W minus the weight of the nth item (including nth item)
 ```cpp
 #include <bits/stdc++.h>
 using namespace std;